 In addition to estate tax changes, refiling as married may also impact same-sex estate plans in other ways.
 These plans may need to be updated to change the appointed fiduciaries, recalculate distributions, or provide for tax minimization strategies.

+A Supreme Court ruling could result in the need for estate plan updates for same-sex couples.
+View here for more from an Anaheim estate attorney.
 For more information about potentially modifying or updating your existing estate plan, contact the experienced Anaheim estate attorneys at the Law Office of James F. Roberts & Associates, APC.
 Call our office today at (714) 459-5481 for a consultation.